Rishi Valley School: Reforestation

 In 1980, 150 acres of adjoining hillside were leased to Rishi Valley School by the government of Andhra Pradesh for reforestation.
 The aim of this lease was to grow an abundance of trees on the hills.
 As a first step, a fence was constructed around the South Hills, to keep away grazing sheep and cattle.
 An arrangement was reached with the surrounding villages, to take fodder from the hills.
 Despite this, relations with the surrounding villages remained tense for several years, during which time the reforestation drive on the South Hills began in earnest.
 Almost 20,000 trees and shrubs and thousands of seedlings were planted by students of the school during these years, although their efforts were thwarted to some extent by prolonged droughts in the region during the 1980s.
 In 1988, the state government of Andhra Pradesh helped the school finance a percolation tank on 20 acres of low-lying land on the campus of the school.
 The large basin was to collect rain water from surrounding hills and service through underground channels the dry wells throughout the valley and beyond.

-Birds

-Work began on identifying and cataloguing bird species in the valley in 1990.
-Mr. Rangaswami, Bursar of Rishi Valley School from 1973 to 1977, Honorary Chief Warden of the Rishi Valley Bird Preserve and a bird lover who popularized birdwatching among students had spent several years in Rishi Valley in the 1970s, when a checklist of local birds was first drawn up.
-In 1990, when a superficial survey of bird species in the valley was conducted, it was noted that the number of bird species had risen considerably.
-By March 1993, 170 bird species, which is approximately 40% of the bird species recorded in the state of Andhra Pradesh, were identified in Rishi Valley, including the rare and endemic yellow-throated bulbul (Pycnonotus xantholaemus).